centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 ### Create a self-signed certificate

-Open PowerShell with Administrator privileges and run the following command, replacing
+Open PowerShell with administrator privileges and run the following command, replacing
 @HOSTNAME@ with the correct value.

 ``` bash